 Some say a CVP is the most important part of an overall marketing message.
 At Green Hat, we have found that it builds stronger bonds with sales and marketing.
 It’s important to make time to listen to valuable insights from business development managers and implementers, to discover their perspective of the competitive landscape, and to understand what they are saying across the buying journey to reinforce marketing messages.

-Why is the customer value proposition important?
 We believe a well-constructed CVP can:

 Once you have a CVP, it needs to be reviewed regularly to ensure the measurable proof points remain up-to-date and relevant to potential customers.